-- 1 Select Training > Segments.

-- 2 Select a segment.
+- 1 Select Training > Segments > > Enable/Disable > Edit Multiple. - 2 Select the segments to enable.

-- Select Enable.

 NOTE: Prompts alerting you to approaching segments appear only for enabled segments.

 Racing a Segment

 Segments are virtual race courses.
 You can race a segment, and compare your performance to past activities, other riders' performance, connections in your Garmin Connect account, or other members of the cycling community.
 You can upload your activity data to your Garmin Connect account to view your segment position.